 Using a removable head frame, SRT delivers its dose with extreme precision sparing surrounding healthy tissue and decreasing ill effects to the brain.
 High or low doses of radiation are used over the course of one to six weeks, depending on the complexity of the condition.

-SRT may be used in combination with other radiation methods, such as Gamma Knife, intensity modulated radiation therapy (IMRT), and whole brain radiation.
+SRT may be used in combination with other radiation methods, such as intensity modulated radiation therapy (IMRT), and whole brain radiation.
 SRT patients experience fewer short- and long-term side effects than with whole brain radiation.

 Patients should inform their doctors if they are claustrophobic, wear dentures or have any mouth difficulties.